narcs/steelconnect-dialogflow/README.md

 * In SteelConnect Manager, (and as specified by Shannon) you should not be able to delete RouteVPNs, however if you query the API directly (as we are doing with Dialogflow), you will be to

+* DialogFlow only recognises major cities.
+This means that cities such as "Melbourne" and "New York City" gets recognised, however lesser known cities such as "Gisborne South" and Noble Park" aren't

+* DialogFlow will timeout if there is too much content that needs to be passed in.
+  + E.g. For the `List Uplinks` method, it will claim that there is a problem if there are approximately 75 uplinks present and not show it.
+However, the method works fine (as shown in Google Cloud Platform)

 <!-- Adding this here because I think it'll be useful for future peeps, but also because I forgot quite a few stuff that'll be nice reminders after not touching the code for a while -->
 # Hints And Tips
 * Remember to name the action in the Action And Parameter section in DialogFlow